About the Course

 What do you eat while on the course?

-Typically we will eat breakfasts and lunches aboard the boat.
-Most of the anchorages and harbors we visit have shoreside restaurants and we usually spend at least two nights eating out.
-Students and the instructor will go to the grocery store and buy provisions for the course on the first day and split the bill equally.
+Typically, we eat breakfasts and lunches aboard the boat.
+Most of the anchorages and harbors we visit have shoreside restaurants, and we usually spend at least two nights eating out.
+On the first day, students and the instructor go to the grocery store to buy provisions for the course and split the bill equally.

 What do I need to bring?